ArthurGareginyan/my-custom-functions/readme.txt

 * Unlimited number of fields for functions
 * Automatic backup of all functions to a downloadable text file
 * Separate activation and deactivation of functions
-* Ability to collapse/expand the certain fields with code
+* No ads on the settings page
 * Well documented

 [Get the PRO version now!](https://www.spacexchimp.com/plugins/my-custom-functions-pro.html)